atmughrabi/OpenGraph/README.md

 OpenGraph is an open source graph processing framework, it is designed to be a portable benchmarking suite for various graph processing algorithms.

+  -f, --graph-file=<FILE>
+                             Edgelist representing the graph,in binary format
+                             to run the algorithm.
+Or if in textual format change graph-file-format

   -a, --algorithm=[DEFAULT:0]
                              [0]-BFS
                              [1]-Page-rank